Milan Tourist Attractions - World Guide to Milan

 The Galleria Vittorio Emanuele is a large and elegant arcade, lined with shops, bookstores, cafés and a famous restaurant, Savini.
 Designed to join the Piazza della Scala and Piazza del Duomo, construction started in 1865.
 The gallery was opened just two years later by the king, Vittorio Emanuele II, its namesake.
 It features a 47 metre / 155 foot high glass dome, standing above the central octagonal area and also some beautiful mosaics on the floor.

-Milan Tourist Attractions: Palazzo Borromeo - Piazza Borromea, Milan, Italy
+Address: Piazza Borromea, Milan, Italy

 Situated in central Milan, this grand 15th-century palace was badly damaged by bombing in 1943 and much of it has since been rebuilt and restored.
 There are courtyards, many frescoes and in one room, Sala dei Giochi, there is a large, well-known painting of the aristocracy playing games, where the original blue of the sky has undergone a chemical reaction which has changed its colour to red.